-Single Family Rental Market Risk - A portion of the Fund's investment portfolio will consist of interests in private investment vehicles that own or otherwise have interests in single family rental properties or debt instruments or preferred equity securities providing exposure to such properties.
+Single Family Rental Market Risk - A portion of the Fund's investment portfolio will consist of interests in private investment vehicles that own or otherwise have interests in single family rental properties that are professionally managed.
+The Fund may also have direct interests in single family rental properties or debt instruments or preferred equity securities providing exposure to such properties.
 Until recently, the single family rental business consisted primarily of private and individual investors in local markets and was managed individually or by small, non-institutional owners and property managers, many of which may have more specialized market knowledge than the Adviser.
 Entry into this market by large, well-capitalized investors is a relatively recent trend, so few peer funds or companies exist and none have yet established long-term track records that might assist the Adviser in predicting whether such business model and investment strategy can be implemented and sustained over an extended period of time.
 A downturn or slowdown in the rental demand for single family housing caused by adverse economic, regulatory, or environmental conditions, or other events may have an impact on the value of the Fund's assets or operating results.
 There may be seasonal fluctuations in rental demand, with demand higher in the spring and summer than in the late fall and winter.
 Such seasonal fluctuations may impact the Fund's performance.
 In addition to general, regional, national and international economic conditions, the Fund's performance will be impacted by the economic conditions in the markets where the Fund holds single family assets.
 The Adviser may not be able to select these markets appropriately.